lsmcolab/dss-has/ReadMe.md

 ## Directories
 From `DSS` folder you can run Monte Carlo Simulation approach
-From `HASS` folder you can run ARIMA model
+From `HAS` folder you can run ARIMA model
 From `Naive` folder you can see our baseline algorithm

 ## References